 Azerbaijan is said to contain nearly one-third of the world’s mud volcanoes (many of which are underwater), releasing hydrocarbon gas build-ups intermittently.
 Qobustan is home to a cluster of them, still rather off the beaten track from its National Park where Prehistoric rock engravings can be found.

 Another geological phenomenon found on the Absheron Peninsula is the Yanar Dag naturally burning gas fire, best enjoyed after dark if accessible.
 Sit there for long enough being mesmerised by the flames, and who knows where your train of thought will end up.
 Possibly the closest I have ever been to some sort of meditative state.
-Level up?
+Next level up?
 Turkmenistan’s Door to Hell.

-In keeping with the fire theme, the Ateshgah Temple has served as a place of worship for Hindus, Sikhs and Zoroastrians, with its actual origin date unknown but suspected to pre-date 17 AD.
+In keeping with the fire theme, the Ateshgah Temple has served as a place of worship for Hindus, Sikhs and Zoroastrians with its actual origin date unknown but suspected to pre-date 17 AD.
 The temple was formed over a pocket of natural gas that kept the temple fires alight; fires that were thought to be divinely symbolic and the media of purification rituals (and some excruciating ones by the sounds of it).

 The Persian New Year festival Novruz continues to be celebrated in Azerbaijan, with seven days dedicated to each of the elements of wind, water, earth and, of course, fire.

-The Importance/Unimportance of Islam
+The Significance / Insignificance of Islam

 Well over 90% of the Azeri population identify as Muslims, and more specifically, Shiite Muslims.
 That means that Azerbaijan joins the Shia-dominant minority along with Iran, Iraq and Bahrain.
-While it’s clear that there are deeply religious folk, Azerbaijan also falls into the “Muslim Lite” category; along with moderate Islamic countries such as Turkey, Kosovo etc. In fact, it’s all very secular these days despite a sort of post-Soviet religious revival; from a government and administrative level, to an every-day sense.
+While it’s clear that there are many deeply religious folk, Azerbaijan also falls into the “Muslim Lite” category; along with moderate Islamic countries such as Turkey, Kosovo etc. In fact, it’s all rather secular these days despite a sort of post-Soviet religious revival; from a government and administrative level, to an every-day sense.

 I am definitely developing a mosque-fascination as my missions progress.
 Yet, Baku mosques had one feature that I had never seen at the entrance of any others before; full body scanners and x-ray machines.
 Exactly like an airport central security search.
 Is Azerbaijan really on such a high terror alert that these measures are necessary even within religious buildings?
 Some light internet delving yielded the following insights.

 Despite the current conflict in Nagorno-Karabkh, it is not rogue Armenian terrorists that Baku is most concerned about (Armenians aren’t permitted to enter the country anyhow, although the reverse is possible).
 It seems that the capital has fallen victim in recent years to other targeted and indiscriminate terror attacks.
-The main threat in capital continues to be Wahabbists; for example, the 2008 grenade attack on the Abu Bakr Mosque and a series of civilian attacks in Baku’s metro.
+The main threat in capital continues to be Wahabbists; for example, in the cases of the 2008 grenade attack on the Abu Bakr Mosque and a series of civilian attacks in Baku’s metro.
 Sadval, a Lezghin separatist movement was found to be responsible.
 It’s clear that Armenians aren’t the only threat within Azerbaijan’s borders, although it is claimed that the Armenian Secret Service had backed and funded Sadval.